 Isolation Feet Issues

-If you believe your system’s isolation feet have become damaged or worn, then it’s time to contact a technician to come and inspect them and replace them if necessary.
+If you believe your system’s isolation feet have become damaged or worn, then it’s time to contact an HVAC contractor to come and inspect them and replace them if necessary.

-One of the most common problems that can cause unwanted noise from your air conditioning is when the unit becomes frozen.
-This can happen for many reasons.
+One of the most common problems that can cause unwanted noise from your air conditioner is when the unit becomes frozen.
+This can happen for many reasons:

-If your air conditioning system is continuing to freeze even after thawing it, then it is time for you to call a technician who can inspect your unit and find the problem and make repairs as necessary.
+If your air conditioning system is continuing to freeze even after thawing it, then it is time for you to call an HVAC company who can inspect your unit and find the problem and make repairs as necessary.